DANS-KNAW/easy-bag-store/docs/tutorial.md

 5. At this point, we are ready to add the bag to the store:

         #!bash
-        easy-bag-store add sample
+        easy-bag-store add -u 8eeaeda4-3ae7-4be2-9f63-3db09b19db43 sample
     Output:

         OK: Added bag with bag-id: 8eeaeda4-3ae7-4be2-9f63-3db09b19db43 to \
            bag store: /srv/dans.knaw.nl/bag-store
-   The bag-id will of course be different in each case.
-You may also specify a UUID yourself, using the `-u` option (`easy-bag-store add -u <your UUID> sample`).
-The great thing about UUIDs is that they can be minted in a decentralized fashion while guaranteeing uniqueness.
+   The bag-id must of course be unique.
+There are a lot of tools that can generate unique UUIDs for you, for example the `uuidgen` command.
+If you leave off the `-u` option in above call, `easy-bag-store` will use the a Java Runtime Library function to generate a UUID.
+The great thing about UUIDs is that they can be minted decentrally while still guaranteed to be unique.
+For the purpose of this tutorial, however, it is easier to reuse the above UUID, as this will allow you to copy-paste the example commands in the next steps without having to edit them.

 6. The default bag store is located in the directory `/srv/dans.knaw.nl/bag-store`.
 Check that the bag was copied into the bag store: